patternfly/edition-node-gulp/CODE-GUIDELINES.md

 PatternFly uses [Sass](http://sass-lang.com/) to preprocess CSS.

-As a general rule don't overcomplicate Sass, keep it easy to parse for normal human.
+As a general rule don't overcomplicate Sass, keep it easy to parse for a normal human.

 #### Nesting

-Avoid Sass nesting, but if your really have to do it never go more than three layers deep.
+Avoid Sass nesting, if absolutely necessary, don't exceed a three layer depth.

 Limit nesting to the following use cases: